ScilifelabDataCentre/serve-event-listener/README.md

 ## Development

 This repository uses two branches: main and develop.
 Develop in branch develop, then create a PR to merge develop into the main branch.
 To release a new version of the event-listener, first tag the latest commit.
-When the tag is pushed to origin, a github action is run automatically and publishes a new package called event-listener.
+When the tag is pushed to origin, a github action is run automatically and publishes a new package which is a docker image called event-listener.

 ## Host Machine Setup